Americans return to U.S. after two weeks on coronavirus-affected cruise

-(Reuters) - More than 300 U.S. citizens, including 14 infected with the coronavirus, were in the United States and under quarantine on Monday after spending the previous two weeks stuck on a cruise ship with the largest cluster of cases outside China.
+(Reuters) - More than 300 U.S. citizens including 14 infected with the coronavirus were in the United States and under quarantine on Monday after spending two weeks stuck on a cruise ship off Japan that had the largest cluster of cases outside China.

 The 14 people who tested positive were isolated in specialized containment areas aboard two chartered jets that flew to U.S. military bases, the State Department said in a statement.

-At Joint Base San Antonio in Texas, a ground crew dressed in anti-contamination suits climbed the stairs to the plane on the tarmac in the predawn fog on Monday.
+At Joint Base San Antonio in Texas, a ground crew in anticontamination suits climbed the stairs to the plane on the tarmac in the predawn fog on Monday, news video showed.
 Passengers later descended wearing surgical masks.

 A couple hours earlier, a separate chartered jet landed at Travis Air Force Base in California.